AshleyHow/WindowsOSBuild/README.md

 This parameter is optional.
 Returns out-of-band/s only.

+  - NoCache

+This parameter is optional.
+Bypasses the local web cache completely for the current command.
+No cache is read and no cache is written.

+  - RefreshCache

+This parameter is optional.
+Forces a fresh download of Microsoft source pages and updates the local cache.

+  - CacheTTLHours / TTL

+This parameter is optional.
+Defines cache lifetime in hours.
+Alias: TTL.
+Default: 8.
+Range: 0.01 to 720.

 ## Get-CurrentOSBuild Function

 Gets the currently installed OS Build release information.
 Supports Windows 10 and Windows Server 2016 onwards.
 Supports Hotpatch on Windows Server 2022 Azure Edition.